 You are hereHome › Buildings & Environments › Green Building › Policy, Incentives, and Resources › Requirements › Other Local Sustainable Buildings Policies ›

 SFPUC Water Policies: Efficiency Indoors and Out, and Stormwater

 Irrigating lawns and other plants that are not adapted to local conditions can use a lot of water.
 Alternative approaches, including installing climate-appropriate landscapes, harvesting rainwater, and greywater reuse, each decrease water costs while putting water that would otherwise go into our sewer system back to work.
-To find out which plants need the least amounts of irrigation and pesticides, to learn more about reusing water, and to understand the Water Efficient Irrigation Ordinance, visit the SFPUC website.
+To learn more about the plants that need the least amounts of irrigation and pesticides, the Water Efficient Irrigation Ordinance, and reusing water, visit the SFPUC website.

 San Francisco is habitat for 800,000 people – meeting needs for space to work, play, and learn; for food, water, and air; for community with local flora and fauna.
 SF Environment provides support for urban agriculture and forestry and green buildings, helping residents and businesses harness environmental opportunities.